fengtan/ldap-explorer/README.md

   - in all webviews: not really necessary to include "LDAP Explorer" in title, creates noise
 - console
   - bunch of errors in chrome dev tools when click on tree items
+  - bunch of errors in console also when searching

 features (later ? never ?)
 - support for add/update/delete operations i.e. not a readonly connection ?